the-golden-vim

 • Smart, but never intrusive - LSPs, diagnostics, formatters, Git integration.

-• Packed with QoL features: enhanced :Bdelete commands, synced terminal colors (MiniMisc.sync_termbg), scoped live ripgrep with fzf, smarter closing of oil buffers, and more.
+• Packed with QoL features: enhanced :Bdelete commands, synced terminal colors (MiniMisc.sync_termbg), scoped live ripgrep with fzf,oil.nvim-like keybindings for Mini.files filesystem buffers, and more.

 • No attempts to imitate a GUI IDE.
 No file tree, no icons, no floating clutter.